 Today, Gina is one of those partners.
 She is now a certified drug and alcohol counselor with Reconnections Counseling and a trained doula, specializing in helping pregnant women in prison.
 “I’ve come full circle,” Gina said.
 “From giving birth to my own baby in prison to helping other women in that situation see that there is hope.
 I used to think I had to do it all alone and I kept failing.
 I finally realized the value of support and I tell the women I work with, let people love you; let them help you.”

 Knowing what it was like to experience houselessness, Gina and Todd now live in their own home and she has full custody of all of her children.
 Todd is also sober and has a thriving general contracting business.
 And Desirea?
 Mom and daughter share a sobriety date Oct.
 15; and Desirea is studying forestry at Oregon State University.
 Just as substance use disorder affects entire families and communities, so does sobriety.

 You Can Help Create This Vital Service

-If you would like to help people like Gina rebuild their lives and families and strengthen their communities, visit the STARS on the Coast Stronger Together campaign to donate.
+If you would like to help people like Gina rebuild their lives and families and strengthen their communities, you may donate online through either coast foundation at: give.samhealth.org/NLHF or give.samhealth.org/PCHDF.
+Select Coastal STARS from the drop-down menu.
 Or mail your gift made payable to either North Lincoln Hospital Foundation or Pacific Communities Health District Foundation to the Samaritan Foundations Central Office.